 As the inaugural Director of the Stanford Research Development Office (RDO), Kim is leading the research development efforts for the Vice Provost and Dean of Research (VPDoR).
 Previously as Deputy Director of UC Berkeley’s Research Development Office, Kim has eight years of research development experience, including grant writing and facilitating of complex, collaborative grant proposals to a variety of federal and non-federal sponsors.
 Prior to Berkeley, Kim was a postdoctoral researcher in Neuroimmunology at Gladstone Institutes/UCSF, and she earned her PhD degree in Biochemistry from the University of Aberdeen in UK.

-Research Development Specialist - 2 positions (STEM focus)
+Sandra Arriaga - Research Development Specialist (STEM* focus)

 Research Development Specialist (Humanities focus)